Certified Government Financial Manager

-A Certified Government Financial Manager (CGFM) is a professional certification issued by the Association of Government Accountants (AGA) in the United States.
+Certified Government Financial Manager (CGFM) is a professional certification issued by the Association of Government Accountants (AGA) in the United States.
 It was created in 1994 to provide a professional standard of financial expertise and ethics in government and a standard by which government financial management professionals are measured.
 Its education, experience and ethics requirements have served to elevate the most seasoned financial professionals.

 The certification requires experience, education, and examinations.
 Candidates must have a bachelor's degree from an accredited U.S. college or university and a minimum of two years' of professional-level experience in U.S. government financial management.
-The examinations consists of 3 two-hour tests which must be taken within 3 years of the enrolling.
+The examinations consists of three 135 minute exams which must be taken within 18 months of enrolling.
 A CGFM must complete Continuing Professional Education (CPE) credits to maintain certification.

 The curriculum of the CGFM certification covers such topics as accounting; auditing; internal controls; budgeting and financial reporting, and applies to federal, state, and local government.